Narratore/ansible-ubuntu-desktop/README.md

-I don't like to do repetitive work, I prefer to automate it, one task that I'd like to automate is the setup process after installing the base operating system on my laptops, I call this, the post-setup process, the requisite to automate something is document it, so I wrote a guide which helps me to do this process manually, with a script, or with a configuration management tool like Ansible.
+I don't like to do repetitive work, I prefer to automate it, one task that I'd like to automate is the setup process after installing the base operating system on my laptops, I call this, the linux post-setup process, the requisite to automate something is document it, so I wrote a guide which helps me to do this process manually, with a script, or with a configuration management tool like Ansible.